-Students must read and follow the ethical guidelines outlined by member schools and all infractions concerning the master's programme of member schools are handled solely by the member schools.
-However, if a CEMS student commits an ethical misconduct in relation to the CEMS MIM, the CEMS Graduation Committee has the right to inquire further into the case and eventually decide whether the student should be allowed to graduate from the programme.
+Students must read and follow the ethical guidelines outlined by member schools and all infractions concerning the master's programme

+CEMS requires that its students familiarize them- of member schools are handled solely by the member schools.
+However, if a CEMS student lined by member schools prior to the start of the commits an ethical misconduct in relation to the CEMS MIM, the CEMS Graduation Committee has the right to inquire further into the case and eventually decide whether the student should be allowed to graduate from the programme.